amcginlay/eks-demos/doc/18-helm/README.md

 # ctrl+c to quit loop
 ```

-Leave this running for now.
+Leave the looped command running for now.

 `helm` now makes it easy now to upgrade the app to the version 2.0 image we created as follows.
 ```bash